Poster: Propaganda and political

-Movie posters
+Movie

 The film industry quickly discovered that vibrantly coloured posters were an easy way to sell their films.
 Today, posters are produced for most major films, and movie posters are some of the most actively collected.
 The record price for a poster was set on November 15, 2005 when US$690,000 was paid for a poster of Fritz Lang's 1927 film, Metropolis, from the Reel Poster Gallery in London.
 Other early horror and science fiction posters are known to bring tremendous prices as well, with an example from The Mummy realizing $452,000 in a 1997 Sotheby's auction, and posters from both The Black Cat and Bride of Frankenstein selling for $334,600 in various Heritage Auctions.
 The 1931 Frankenstein 6-sheet poster, of which only one copy is known to exist, is considered to be the most valuable film poster in the world.

-Travel posters
+Travel

 Poster advertising, proposing a travel destination, or simply artistically articulating a place have been made.
 An example is the Beach Town Posters series, a collection of Art Deco travel posters of American beach resorts that epitomise the advertising style of the 1920s and 1930s.

-Railway posters
+Railway

 In the early days of steam powered railways in Britain, the various rail companies advertised their routes and services on simple printed sheets.
 By the 1850s, with increasing competition and improvements in printing technology, pictorial designs were being incorporated in their advertising posters.
 The use of graphic artists began to influence the design of the pictorial poster.
 In 1905, the London and North Western Railway (LNWR) commissioned Norman Wilkinson to produce artwork for a new landscape poster, advertising their rail and steam packet link to Ireland.
 In 1908, for the Great Northern Railway (GNR), John Hassall produced the famous image of the "Jolly Fisherman" with the "Skegness is so Bracing" slogan.
 Fortunino Matania painted a number of posters for the LMS.
 The development of this commercial art form throughout the first half of the twentieth century reflected the changes in British society, along with the changing styles of art, architecture, and fashion as well as changing patterns of holiday making.
 Terence Cuneo produced poster art for the London, Midland and Scottish Railway, the London and North Eastern Railway, and British Railways.
 Sheffield artist, Kenneth Steel, produced posters for British Railways.

-Event posters
+Event

-Posters advertising events have become common.
-Any sort of public event, from a rally to a play, may be advertised with posters.
+Posters advertising events have become so common that any sort of public event, from a rally to a play, may be advertised with posters.
 A few types of events have become notable for their poster advertisements.

-Boxing posters
+Boxing

 Boxing Posters were used in and around the venue to advertise the forthcoming fight, date, and ticket prices, and they usually consisted of pictures of each boxer.
 Boxing Posters vary in size and vibrancy, but are not usually smaller than 18x22 inches.
 In the early days, few boxing posters survived the event and have thus become a collectible.